 With a contemporary Italian menu, Matteo Downtown highlights traditional flavours and wood-fired bases in a fast-paced CBD location.
 Favourites include their Beef Ragu pizza, with slow-cooked Neapolitan style beef ragu and fresh buffalo mozzarella.
 For veggie options try their Nerano–dressed with zucchini and mint puree, zucchini chips and provolone piccante.

-For those searching for a work lunch location, they offer an expedited session between 12 and 2:30pm.
-We recommend booking here as this venue is sure to fill up.
+- For those searching for a work lunch location, they offer an expedited session between 12 and 2:30pm.

 The Best Pizza In Sydney’s Inner West